HomeGuidesAPI Reference

 Limitations

-• Each Klaviyo account can have a maximum of 10 webhook subscriptions, whether created through the UI or API.
-There is no limit on the number of topics that a single webhook subscription can utilize.
+• Each Klaviyo account can have a maximum of 10 webhooks, whether created through the UI or API.
+There is no limit on the number of topics that a single webhook can utilize.

 • A webhook created via OAuth won’t be visible in Klaviyo’s UI, and UI-created webhooks won’t be visible to API calls from OAuth apps.